-We are managed by Boston Properties, Inc., in its capacity as our general partner.
-The information required by Item 11 will be included in Boston Properties, Inc.'s Proxy Statement to be filed relating to its 2012 Annual Meeting of Stockholders and is incorporated herein by reference.
+The information required by Item 11 will be included in the Proxy Statement to be filed relating to our 2012 Annual Meeting of Stockholders and is incorporated herein by reference.

 Item 12.
 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters